Ultimate Guide To WordPress RSS

 Display Full Text Or Summary Of Posts In Your RSS Feed

-The other setting in the WP Reading Settings section that affects your feeds is whether to display each article in a feed as full text, or as a summary …
+Another setting in the WordPress Reading Settings section that affects your RSS feed is whether to display posts as full text, or just as a summary …

-Reading Settings - Show 'Full Text' or 'Summary' for posts in a RSS feed
+(WordPress Reading Settings – Show ‘Full Text’ or ‘Summary’ for posts in a RSS feed)

 Post Excerpts can also affect how the content in your feed displays …

-Post excerpts affect how content in feeds appear
+Post excerpts can affect how content in feeds display

 View The Content Of Your RSS Feeds

-As mentioned previously, all that’s required to view a feed’s content is to copy the feed’s URL and paste it into an application that can translate feeds into readable content.
+As mentioned earlier, to view a feed’s content, you need to copy the feed’s URL to your clipboard and paste it into a feedreader, i.e. an application that can translate feeds into readable content for humans.

-First, find a website whose content you want to syndicate and search for a ‘subscribe’ button or link …
+First, go to a website or blog and search for a ‘subscribe’ button …

 Next, copy the feed URL to your clipboard …